 - has purchased the property on or after 29 March 2018 and owned the property for less than five years before selling, and

 The definition of "offshore RLWT person" is not the same as the definition of "offshore persons" for IRD number applications.

-To be able to identify if RLWT needs to be deducted, any person or entity (whether they're offshore RLWT persons or not) selling New Zealand residential property within two years of purchase will need to complete a Residential land withholding tax declaration (IR1101), if the purchase date was on or after 1 October 2015.
+To be able to identify if RLWT needs to be deducted, any person or entity (whether they're offshore RLWT persons or not) selling New Zealand residential property will need to complete a Residential land withholding tax declaration (IR1101), if the purchase date was:

 The IR1101 needs to be given to your withholder along with any required accompanying documents stated on the form.
 If you don't give your withholder the information and documents you need to, you may be committing an offence under the Tax Administration Act 1994.